Starobinsky Inflation and the Latest CMB Data: A Subtle Tension?: Implementation of Inflationary Dynamics in CLASS

 The main quantitative results of our analysis based on $R^3$ model are presented in table~\ref{tab:R3_Constraints}, which summarizes the constraints on the cosmological and primordial parameters for the P-LB and P-ACT-LB datasets.

 Figure~\ref{fig:R3_Full} shows the posterior distributions obtained from our Bayesian analysis.
-The most notable improvement relative to the pure Starobinsky case is that both datasets are now compatible with at the $1\sigma$ level.
-In other words, while the Starobinsky model exhibited a mild tension with the reheating-motivated window for the P-ACT data, the $R^3$ extension brings the posterior for $N_k$ squarely into the theoretically preferred interval for both the Planck and ACT datasets.
+In this case, the peaks of the Gaussian posterior for $n_s$ lie well within the reheating-motivated range of the number of e-folds $N_k$.
+While the Starobinsky scenario exhibits a mild tension with the theoretically preferred window of $N_k$ when using the P-ACT dataset, the $R^3$ extension shifts the posterior for $N_k$ squarely into the expected interval for both the Planck and ACT data.
 The $R^3$ model introduces an additional degree of freedom that shifts $N_k$ in a direction preferred by the data, thereby improving the agreement with the reheating constraints.

 Another important feature visible in Fig.~\ref{fig:R3_Full} concerns the joint posterior distribution of the parameters $N_k$ and $\alpha_0$.
-For the pure Planck data, no significant correlation is observed between these parameters, whereas for the P-ACT dataset a clear correlation emerges.
-Moreover, the parameter ranges — particularly for $\alpha_0$ — are broader for the P-ACT combination compared to Planck alone.
-This suggests that the high-$\ell$ data from ACT are less constraining than those from the Planck satellite.
+For the pure Planck data, no significant correlation is observed between these parameters.
 In the P-ACT-LB dataset, the Starobinsky limit ($\alpha_0=0$) remains consistent with current observations (see the green lines in Fig.~\ref{fig:R3_Full}); however, the inclusion of an additional degree of freedom in the extended $R^3$ model leads to a mild preference for a negative, nonzero value of $\alpha_0$.
 This suggests that the cubic correction may yield a slightly better fit to the combined datasets, indicating that the $R^3$ model is marginally favored by the data while still encompassing the Starobinsky case within its credible region.